 What is surrogacy

-Surrogacy is when a lady carries a child for an individual or a couple.
+What is surrogacy?
+Surrogacy is the process by which a lady carries a child for an individual or a couple.
 Depending on the arrangement, the intention will be for the surrogate to transfer her parental and legal rights to the individual or couple.

 Surrogacy is gestational or traditional.
 Gestational surrogacy is when the surrogate mother has no biological connection to the child.
 IVF procedures will be used to create an embryo and that embryo will be transferred into the surrogate’s uterus.
 An embryo is created using the gametes of the couple.
 It may also be created using an individual’s gametes with an egg or sperm donor (known or anonymous).
 In order to get parental and legal rights, either you or your partner must be biologically connected to the child.